-On March 14, 2016, the Company filed a notice of intent with the TSX to purchase for cancellation up to 5,206,137 Non-Voting Class A shares representing approximately three percent of those outstanding, subject to obtaining regulatory approval.
-The purchases will be made through the facilities of the TSX.
-The price the Company will pay for any such shares will be the market price at the time of acquisition.
-Purchases may commence on March 17, 2016, and shall terminate not later than March 16, 2017.
+On March 14, 2016, the Company filed a notice of intent with the TSX to purchase for cancellation up to 5,206,137 Non-Voting Class A shares representing approximately three percent of those outstanding.
+Purchases were to commence on March 17, 2016, and terminate on March 16, 2017.
+Empire did not repurchase any Non-Voting Class A shares during this period.